Monday Briefing: February 1st

 Throughout his long, dedicated association with the club, John also served as a coach, assistant manager and chief scout.

-Saints historian David Bull remembered John with this tribute.
+Saints historian David Bull remembered John with

 We gave you the chance to nominate deserving fans to be named our Super Saints of the Year, thanks to Virgin Media.